UQ-Business-School/jacson/README.md

 ## Limitations

-- This tool is purpose-built for the **UQ JAC system** and may not generalize to other institutions without significant modification.
+- This tool is purpose-built for the **UQ Course Profile system** and may not generalize to other institutions without significant modification.
+- Note: This does not actually read/edit/scrape JAC - it scrapes publicly available course profiles from https://course-profiles.uq.edu.au
 - Course profiles need to be written in a standardised format to benefit from this tool.
 - The JSON file can only be called within a **document** on Blackboard. **This script does not work at the course-view level.**